cibotech/evilplot/docs/src/main/tut/plots.md

 ## Faceting

-Plotting wifi locations is helpful, but what if we have even more data that we want to compare and plot using the same axis?
+Plotting WiFi locations is helpful, but what if we have even more data that we want to compare and plot using the same axis?
 EvilPlot's faceting lets us compare several plots at the same time.
-Lets grab data from
+Let's grab data from
 <a href="https://data.boston.gov/dataset/snow-emergency-parking">snow parking</a>,
 <a href="https://data.boston.gov/dataset/tot-sprays">water playgrounds</a>,
 and <a href="https://data.boston.gov/dataset/polling-locations-20171">polling locations</a> and compare their respective contour plots.
-For the below example, load each of the CSVs into their own `Seq[Point]` and add each of them into a `Seq[Seq[Point]]` called `allData` in order so that wifi is first, then snow parking, then water playgrounds, then polling locations.
+For the below example, load each of the CSVs into their own `Seq[Point]` and add each of them into a `Seq[Seq[Point]]` called `allData` in order so that WiFi is first, then snow parking, then water playgrounds, then polling locations.